 In 1971, a young writer graduated with his Master's degree in Journalism from Northwestern University.
 He spent the first 13 years of his career writing professionally and made a living from it, but without major success.
 In 1983, he released his fourth book, The Armageddon Rag.

 But he was determined and so he found ways to keep writing.
 He landed a job writing a television script for CBS.
-Soon after, the show was cancelled.
-He managed to work his way onto another TV series, this time on ABC, but it was cancelled again.
+Soon after, the show was canceled.
+He managed to work his way onto another TV series, this time on ABC, but it was canceled again.
 In 1991, after nearly a decade of bouncing around, he decided to start writing fiction again.

 Two million words later, George R.R.
 Martin was famous.

 Martin is the best-selling author of the fantasy series A Song of Ice and Fire.
 The first book in the series, A Game of Thrones, has also been turned into a blockbuster television series on HBO.
 (The first season of the show was nominated for 13 Emmy awards.)
 3 The epic 7-part series that hasn't even been finished (Martin is currently working on the sixth book), but it has already sold more than 25 million copies.

 What is most surprising isn't how good the books are, but how, exactly, Martin writes his best-selling works…

 In total, Martin has written almost 2 million words for the series thus far…

 - Book 1: A Game of Thrones – 298,000 words